piku235/JungiThemeBundle/Resources/doc/configuration.md

 ### Theme selector

-A theme selector takes the main role of selecting theme for a request.
+A theme selector takes the main role of selecting a theme for a request.
 It has support of a primary and a fallback theme resolver where the fallback theme resolver can be unset.
 The fallback theme resolver will be only used when the primary theme resolver will don't match any theme for a dispatched request.
 The fallback theme resolver should always return some theme name.
 Also the theme selector provides events to which you can attach your own event listeners.

-Explain of the configuration options:
+#### Configuration options

 * when the `ignore_null_themes` option is set to false then a theme selector will not throw an exception with missing theme name.
 This situation may take place when a theme resolver don't match any theme for a request.
 * the `validation_listener` option says whether a theme selector should validate themes resolved from theme resolvers.
-Thanks to the `use_investigator` option we can choose for which theme resolvers the validation will be executed.
-About a theme resolver investigator I will talk in the **Theme resolver** section.
+Thanks to the `use_investigator` option we can choose for which theme resolvers the validation should be executed.
+About a theme resolver investigator you can read [here](https://github.com/piku235/JungiThemeBundle/blob/master/Resources/doc/configuration.md#investigator).

-**NOTICE**

-> In describing of this section I've used the `Jungi\Bundle\ThemeBundle\Selector\StandardThemeSelector` class.

 ### Theme resolver

-We can say that a theme resolver is a heart and a theme selector is a brain of selecting theme for a request.
+We can say that a theme resolver is a heart and a theme selector is a brain of selecting a theme for a request.
 The theme resolver returns only a theme name for a dispatched request or nothing (null) if there wasn't any match for the request.

 #### Primary and fallback

 We distinguish two kinds of theme resolvers: primary and fallback where they are almost the same.
 Only the fallback theme resolver provides the `enabled` option which says whether the fallback theme resolver should be used.
-You can use one of three built-in theme resolvers or use your own theme resolver by specifying the `id` option.
+You can use one of three built-in theme resolvers or use your own theme resolver by defining the `id` option which refers to a symfony service.

 ##### Service